aj112358/Finance_Analysis_PowerBI/README.md

 # Personal Finance PowerBI Dashboard
-This is a project that utilizes Microsoft PowerBI to analyze personal financial data and visualize expenses through an interactive dashboard.
+A project that utilizes Microsoft PowerBI to analyze personal financial data and visualize expenses through an interactive dashboard.

 ## Problem Description

 As one should, I have been keeping track of all my daily spending using Microsoft Excel.
-Using basic sorting/filtering I was able to see where the majority of my spending was, but this was a very high-level overview of my spending.
-Having recently learned about PowerBI, I decided to turn my static Excel data into dynamic PowerBI dashboard.
+Using basic sorting/filtering in Excel I'm able to see a very high-level overview of my spending.
+In order to perform data analysis at a more deeper level, we will turn my static Excel data into dynamic PowerBI dashboards.

 ## Project Goals

-Here are the questions I wanted answers to using a PowerBI dashboard:
+Here are the questions I would like the PowerBI dashboards to answer:
-1. asdf
-2. asdf
-3. asdf
-4. asdf
-5. asdf
+- Monthly spending (in a given year).
+- How much money spent per item category.
+- List all expenses with comments.
+- How much money spent per location.
+- The number of purchases in various price ranges.
+- Quarterly and weekly spending information.
+- Various average costs (per week, month, day).
+- Comparison of food costs to restaurant costs.
+- Spending behavior when I'm sick.
+- Comparison of weekday and weekend spending.

 ## Data Analysis Summary